oVirt/ovirt-site/source/download/browsers_and_mobile.md

 There is also a browser-based console available.
 In the Console Options dialog for the Virtual Machine, select `noVNC`.
 See [VNC Console Options](/documentation/virtual_machine_management_guide/#VNC_Console_Options) for more information.

-## Mobile Client for Android - moVirt

-[Download moVirt](https://play.google.com/store/apps/details?id=org.ovirt.mobile.movirt) or from play store using your device [Android 4.1 or above]